Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 - Once you understand this tutorial on how to use porPOIse to set up and modify your layer, go to the [**Next Steps**](#next-steps) section at the bottom of this page for links to tutorials on adding new **assets** (2d images, 3D models, sounds, etc.) to your layer.

+### Simulate the experience of your layer at home:

+If it is difficult to go to Japantown to test your layers, follow our tutorial [**Remote Site Visit and Simulation**](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/Tutorial_RemoteSiteVisit.md#-hidden-histories) to understand how to analyze your site, and do as much preparation as possible before actually going there.

 #### Refining your layers once they are moved to Japantown:

-- When your layer is ready for testing, both you and the admin will need to move it to the desired location in Japantown: first they have to change the position in the ARpoise directory registry, and then you need to change the position in your own porPOIse account.
+- When your layer is ready for testing, both you and the admin will need to move it to the desired location in Japantown: first the admin has to change the position in the ARpoise directory registry, and then you need to change the positions of the POIs in your own porPOIse account.

 - Once your layer is positioned in Japantown, you can still change and test it from home using [remote testing with Fixed Location](UsingARpoiseApp.md#exercise2-remote-viewing-of-brush-the-sky-in-san-jose-japantown), as you already learned in the [Using ARpoise App: Remote Viewing with Fixed Position](UsingARpoiseApp.md#-hidden-histories) tutorial.